- Difficulty: Moderate

 Day 4: Barco de Avila to Candelario

-Gentle cycle along rural countryside from Barco de Avila, into the province of Salamanca.
-Cycling amongst lovely chestnut and oak woodland and into the very beautiful village of Candelario where you will spend the night.
+Today, winding roads take you from Barco de Avila into the province of Salamanca.
+Cycling amongst lovely chestnut and oak woodland and into the very beautiful mountain village of Candelario where you will spend the night.

 18 miles (29 km)